rigg-alex/Class-Construction/README.md

 # Class Construction Script

-This Python script automates the process of assigning students to classes, considering various factors such as learning support (LS) and gifted and talented (GAT) designations.
+This Python script automates the process of assigning students to classes, considering numerous (3) factors and learning tags such as learning support (LS) and gifted and talented (GAT) designations.

 ## Features